MendixMobile/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-11-parent/nt-19-rn.md

 - We fixed an issue that could cause iOS apps to restart repeatedly after an OTA update.

+## 19.1.0

+**Release date: Jun 3, 2026**

+- We updated the react-native to v0.84.1

+## 19.0.5

+**Release date: May 12, 2026**

+- We fixed the CocoaPods installation issue that was caused by object version 70.

+## 19.0.4 - 2026-05-04

+**Release date: May 4, 2026**

+- We updated vulnerable `okhttp`, `jackson`, and `security-crypto` dependencies.

+## 19.0.3

+**Release date: April 29, 2026**

+- We resolved an issue that version logs events are not getting recorded in firebase for Android
+- We fixed an issue occurring when building apps in Xcode 26.4 or newer

 ## 19.0.2 {#1902}

 **Release date: April 22, 2026**